Ivorforce/Monoteny/README.md

 * [Future] Julia
 * [Future] LaTeX Expressions

-In addition, the transpilation API will allow 3rd parties to target more ecosystems as plugins.
+In addition, a transpilation API will allow 3rd parties to target custom ecosystems.

 ## How to run